ScrachStack/zaps_tuner/README.md

 ## Features

 - Enhance vehicle speed with a tuner chip.
-- Compatible with ESX and QB-Core frameworks.
+- Compatible with ESX and QB-Core frameworks. & Standalone (Check Framework file to add support for your framework.)
 - Supports translations via config file.
 - Uses OXLIB for notifications.